 - Eliminates requirements to collect race and sex data from bidders’ lists; and

-- Requires that disparity studies—the analyses agencies use to set DBE participation goals—include a detailed capacity analysis explaining the data sources, methodology, and market assumptions used to measure DBE availability.
+- Requires that disparity studies—the analyses agencies use to set DBE participation goals—include a detailed capacity analysis explaining data sources, methodology, and market assumptions.

 Implementation Considerations

 Fifty-three UCPs across all states and U.S. territories must develop new evaluation procedures, train staff to assess narrative submissions, and process tens of thousands of reevaluations while managing regular certification workloads.
-Since the rule does not specify a timeline, implementation may vary across UCPs.
+Since the new requirements do not specify a timeline, implementation may vary across UCPs.
 Firms operating across multiple UCPs should prepare for differing documentation standards and review processes.

 Agencies must also update forms, data systems, and disparity-study methodologies to comply with the new rule.
-The new capacity analysis requirement aims to improve accuracy and transparency in goal-setting but may increase study costs and extend the update cycles for some UCPs.
+Additionally, the new capacity analysis requirement may increase disparity study costs and extend the update cycles for some UCPs.

 Preparing for the Transition